Marrying His Mistress

 It’s amazing the level of hypocrisy that must of been hanging over the wedding ceremony.
 It’s hard to believe on this planet, in this time, fellow human beings would behave in such selfish, immoral ways.
 It must be a real talent to be standing there in front of rows of guests, having a priest ask them the old sacred marriage vows and both this bride and groom could fabricate sincerity at what the sanctity and importance of marriage and these lifelong promises meant to them.

-Meanwhile, just over a year earlier they were sneaking in and out of hotel rooms with each other and the husband was trying his damdest to come up with believable excuses as to why he’d be coming home real late that night to his wife and two sons.
+Meanwhile, just over a year earlier they were sneaking in and out of hotel rooms with each other (recounted in the previous ‘A CHEATERS BEHAVIOR’ post) and the husband was trying his damdest to come up with believable excuses as to why he’d be coming home late nightly to his wife and two sons.

 No matter how much sparkle and decor they could sprinkle on the festivities it was all just a glossy, trashy lie.
 What’s the old expression – you can’t put lipstick on a pig.
 Well, I imagine this wedding was a bacon-fest!
 Fortunately, his two sons got to avoid being in attendance and weren’t forced to be part of the sham.